ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 from tools.targets import TARGET_MAP
 ```

-We can say the targets supported will be the subset of mbed targets that support `GCC_ARM`:
+We can say the targets supported will be the subset of Mbed targets that support `GCC_ARM`:

 ```python
 TARGETS = [target for target, obj in TARGET_MAP.iteritems()